 Beverage choices are especially important for young children.
-Research shows that what children drink from birth through age 5 can have a big impact on their health since beverages are a big part of what they consume during this critical life stage.
+Research shows that what children drink from birth through age 5 can have a significant impact on their health since beverages are a big part of what they consume during this critical life stage.
 New recommendations by health care professionals include plain water for hydration and plain pasteurized milk for nutrition.
 A limit on 100% juice consumption and limits or restrictions on added sugars in beverages are recommended.

 Physical activity is an important part of a healthy lifestyle.
 The benefits of regular movement include:

-Strength training exercises like weightlifting, push-ups, sit-ups or yoga are also important since they build muscle, improve balance and strengthen bones.
+Exercise should keep the heart beating fast for a period of time.
+Strength training exercises like lifting weights or doing push-ups, sit-ups or yoga are also important since they build muscle, improve balance and strengthen bones.

 No time for physical activity?
-Consider these options: